anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

-As Telcom industry is evolving along with virtualization and software based cloud network function from hardware based network function, and CNTT is defining the required architecture and model for NFVi along with VNF specification.
+As Telcom industry is evolving along with virtualization and software based cloud network function from hardware based network function, and CNTT is defining the required architecture and model for NFVI along with VNF specification.
 As deferent vendors and open-source produce network functions, it’s important to define and certify these network functions based on the CNTT defined VNF specification.
 In this chapter the scope and requirements is defined